 How to Paint Everything: The Astra Militarum

 In our How to Paint Everything series, we take a look at different armies of the Warhammer universe, examine their history and heraldry, and look at several different methods for painting them.
-With the release of the new Psychic Awakening V: The Greater Good book, we felt it was a good time to dive into the regiments of the Astra Militarum.
-So affix bayonets and dive in with us.
+In this article, we’re looking at how to paint the brave warriors of the Astra Militarum.

 Who Are The Astra Militarum?